Plant memory: History

 In 2014, Monica Gagliano conducted experiments into long-term plant memory using Mimosa pudica, a plant unique for its ability to curl its leaves in defense against touching or shaking.
-In Gagliano’s experiment, the plants were repeatedly dropped from a prescribed height, shaking the branches and eliciting a defense response.
+In Gagliano's experiment, the plants were repeatedly dropped from a prescribed height, shaking the branches and eliciting a defense response.
 Over time, Gagliano observed a decrease in leaf curling in response to being dropped.
 But when shaken by hand, the plants still curled their leaves.
-This appeared to show that the plants were still capable of the defense response, but that they remembered that the dropping stimulus didn’t pose a threat of herbivory.
+This appeared to show that the plants were still capable of the defense response, but that they remembered that the dropping stimulus didn't pose a threat of herbivory.

 Gagliano then tested to see how long the plant could retain the information for.
 She waited a month and then repeated the dropping experiment with the same individuals from the previous experiment.
 She observed that the plants had seemingly retained the memory of not needing a defense response when dropped.
 Gagliano's work suggested that some plant species may be capable of learning and retaining information over extended periods of time.

 In 2016, Gagliano expanded on her work in plant memory with an experiment involving the common garden pea, Pisum sativum, which actively grows towards light sources.
 Gagliano established a Y-maze task with a light and a fan and placed each pea plant into the task.
 Gagliano observed that when young pea plants were grown in a Y-maze task where the light source came from the same direction as a fan, that when the pea plants were placed into a Y-maze task with only a fan, the pea plants grew in the direction of the fan.
 It appeared that the pea plants had learned to associate the fan with light.
 This seemingly contradicted the natural behavior of the pea plant to determine its directionality of growth based on light.
 Gagliano did note that this learned behavior was only successful when tested during the daytime.
 She suggested that the mechanism of learning may be regulated by metabolic demands and that associative learning may represent a derived trait of animals and plants from a common ancestor.

-In 2020, Kasey Markel, a PhD student in plant biology at UC Davis attempted to recreate Gagliano’s experiment.
-Using a larger sample size and a fully blind analysis, she was unable to yield the same results.
+In 2020, Kasey Markel, a PhD student in plant biology at UC Davis attempted to recreate Gagliano's experiment.
+Using a larger sample size and a fully blind analysis, he was unable to yield the same results.
 Markel cited the differing provider of the Pisum sativum seeds and brand of fan as possible variables that affected the outcome of her experiment.
-Markel did suggest that further verification of Gagliano’s work was necessary before Gagliano’s conclusions could be fully accepted.
+Markel did suggest that further verification of Gagliano's work was necessary before Gagliano's conclusions could be fully accepted.